We adapt the curriculum and learning environment for pupils with SEN:

 - Additional teaching assistants to support during lessons

-- one to one support, interventions and programmes for Maths, English, Motor Skills, Social Skills, Emotional needs
+- one to one support, interventions and programmes for Maths, Reading, Motor Skills, Social Skills, Emotional needs

-- small group interventions for Maths, English, Social Skills and Motor Skills
+- small group interventions for Maths, Reading, Social Skills and Motor Skills

-- resources and equipment e.g. coloured overlays, laptops, writing boards, wobble boards, spell-checkers, vocabulary books, computer software, recordable pens/whiteboards
+- resources and equipment e.g. coloured overlays, laptops/iPads, writing boards, wobble boards, spell-checkers, vocabulary books, computer software, recordable pens/whiteboards

 More details on how we adapt information, our environment and curriculum can be found in the Accessibility Plan which you ca find in the School Policies section of our website.